simp-lee/passwordmanager/README.md

 2. **Regular Backups**: Use the `export` command to back up your vault regularly.
 3. **Regular Password Updates**: Periodically update passwords for important accounts.
 4. **Avoid Plain Text Export**: Unless necessary, avoid using `export-csv` to export passwords in plain text.
+5. **Secure Environment**: Use the password manager on a device with up-to-date security patches and antivirus protection

 ## Troubleshooting